Tel Megiddo: Iron Age II

-There have been several contradictory proposals for the political history of the Early Iron Age excavation layers.
+Stratum V. There have been several contradictory proposals for the political history of the Early Iron Age excavation layers.
 The destruction of Stratum V was attributed, by Yadin and Mazar, to Shoshenq I, the first pharaoh of the 22nd Dynasty of Egypt, who would have taken Megiddo sometime around 926 BCE, which is attested in a cartouche on a stele fragment, found in a spoil heap of the Shumacher excavation by the Oriental Institute team, and in a partial and damaged list of toponyms at the Temple of Karnak.
 However, recalibration of radiocarbon datings, using calibration curve (IntCal20), supports Finkelstein's view that the destruction of Stratum V was due to Hazael's campaign, c.
 835 BCE (9th century BCE).

 Gate 2156, built by a proto-Israelite power or during the Omride dynasty (Late Iron Age IIA, c.
 900–780 BCE).

 Rulers of the Israelite Northern Kingdom improved the fortress from around 900 to 750 BCE.
 The palaces, water systems and fortifications of the site at this period were among the most elaborate Iron Age constructions found in the Levant.
 There is a putative "Solomonic gate" (Gate 2156), which belongs to Stratum VA-IVB, dated by recent excavations and new radiocarbon analysis by Megiddo Expedition, led by Israel Finkelstein, during the time of the Omrides, (c.
 886–835 BCE), in the Late Iron Age IIA (around 900–780 BCE).

 Hendrik J. Bruins recalibrated Israel Finkelstein's radiocarbon available samples, using the latest 2020 calibration curve (IntCal20), and concluded that the initial establishment of Stratum VB belongs to the 10th century BC, during the time of the possible United Monarchy, based on two radiocarbon samples.
 These two samples are RTT-5498 and RTK-6755, dated to 961 cal BC (median) and 928 cal BCE (median) respectively.
 Four other samples from Stratum VA-IVB, which are RTK-6408, 6760, 6429, and RTT-3948, belong to the period of the Omrides, dated to 865, 858, 858, and 857 cal BCE (median) respectively.

 Tel Megiddo became an important city, before being destroyed, possibly by Aramaean raiders.
 The Aramean occupation was around 845–815 BCE.
 Jeroboam II (c.
 789–748 BCE) reigned over Megiddo.